| Description: | The remote host is missing an update to samba announced via advisory USN-839-1.

 Ronald Volgers discovered that the mount.cifs utility, when installed as a setuid program, would not verify user permissions before opening a credentials file.
 A local user could exploit this to use or read the contents of unauthorized credential files.
 (CVE-2009-2948)

-Reinhard Nißl discovered that the smbclient utility contained format string vulnerabilities in its file name handling.
+Reinhard Nissl discovered that the smbclient utility contained format string vulnerabilities in its file name handling.
 Because of security features in Ubuntu, exploitation of this vulnerability is limited.
 If a user or automated system were tricked into processing a specially crafted file name, smbclient could be made to crash, possibly leading to a denial of service.
 This only affected Ubuntu 8.10.
 (CVE-2009-1886)

 Jeremy Allison discovered that the smbd daemon in Samba incorrectly handled permissions to modify access control lists when dos filemode is enabled.
 A remote attacker could exploit this to modify access control lists.
 This only affected Ubuntu 8.10 and Ubuntu 9.04.
 (CVE-2009-1886)

-http://www.securityspace.com/smysecure/catid.html?in=USN-839-1 |
+|